Inside the brewing fight over the SEC’s ESG enforcement

 Copyright 2021 Capital & Main.

-Susan Antilla is an award-winning investigative journalist and author who has written about employment discrimination and investor fraud for publications including The New York Times, The Nation, Bloomberg and The Intercept.
+Susan Antilla is an award-winning investigative journalist and author who has written about employment discrimination and investor fraud for publications including The New York Times, The Nation, Bloomberg, and The Intercept.